-Type (executive, non-executive and as a direc company s the date n of his term stor of the tarting from of his first appointment Positions in any other key regulatory, government or commercial No. Name independent) Experience and Qualifications From То companies entities.
-1 Faisal Ahmed Al Zayani Independent / non-executive A reputable Businessman in the Kingdom of Bahrain 30/4/1983 31/3/2024 NIL NIL He holds a PhD in Management.
-Vel xí
+Type (executive, non-executive and as a direct company st the date n of his term tor of the carting from of his first appointment Positions in any other key regulatory, government or commercial No. Name independent) Experience and Qualifications From То companies entities.
+1 Faisal Ahmed Al Zayani Independent / non-executive A reputable Businessman in the Kingdom of Bahrain He holds a PhD in Management.
+30/4/1983 31/3/2024 NIL NIL